JonRinko/leaflet-challenge/README.md

-# Leaflet Homework - Visualizing Data with Leaflet
+# Visualizing Earthquake Data with Leaflet

+# Make sure to add your apiKey to config.js (hidden file) file for this to work

 ## Background